Cheap flights to Cardiff

-Kick off your Cardiff getaway with a visit to arguably one of the UK's most fascinating museums – St Fagan's Natural History Museum.
+Kick off your Cardiff getaway with a visit to arguably one of the UK's most fascinating museums, St Fagan's Natural History Museum.
 Set over 100 acres of land it's filled with restored ancient buildings and makes for a fabulous day out for big kids and little kids alike.
-Other historical points of interest include the mesmeric Cardiff Castle and the city’s National Museum.
-With your culture quota full to the brim it's time to relax with a stroll around Bute Park and Arboretum or take a tour of the Millennium Stadium to learn more about the iconic venue that's hosted everything from world class rugby to Olympic events.
-If you want to imbibe your trip with a more modern twist then check out The Doctor Who Experience, an interactive multi-sensory experience that’s a must for any fan of the hit BBC show.
+Other historical points of interest include the mesmeric Cardiff Castle and the National Museum.
+With your culture quota full to the brim it's time to relax with a stroll around Bute Park and Arboretum or take a tour of the Principality Stadium to learn more about the iconic venue that's hosted everything from world class rugby to Olympic events.
+If you want to imbibe your trip with some adrenaline then check out Cardiff International White Water offering white water and flat water fun for all.

 Located in Rhoose, 19km outside the city centre, Cardiff Airport is the largest airport in Wales and is easily accessible both by car and public transport.

 IATA code: CWL